gfagerlind/jenkins-opinionated/README.md

 For example out of the box support for all kinds of execution environments, SCMs and notification tools.

-Be careful though, only use what is really needed.
+Be careful though, only use what is really needed - each additional plugin is an additional risk.
 ### tinkerability
 One of the core goals of this demo is to showcase how much can be achieved in "user space", without breaking the core system (jenkins).